hozumi/clj-det-enc/README.md

-# detect-encoding-clj
+# clj-det-enc

-Detect-encoding-clj is a encoding detector using [juniversalchardet](http://code.google.com/p/juniversalchardet/) java library.
+clj-det-enc is a encoding detector using [juniversalchardet](http://code.google.com/p/juniversalchardet/) java library.

 ## Usage
     (use 'hozumi.det-enc)